DinoHub-SubT/dsta_deploy/README.md

 Clone the all the submodules, to their latest updates:

-        # resets all the submodules, to their `DETACHED HEAD` commit HASH as pushed on origin.
         subt git all.reset

+  - Resets all the submodules, to their DETACHED HEAD commit HASH as pushed on origin.

 ## 2.b.More Reading